Chevelleboyer/DataStructuresHandbook/README.md

 by Chevelle Boyer

 This is a summary of the data structures I have mastered.
-(More explanation here.
-Why is this important?
-What does this prove to potential employers?
-How does this differentiate you from someone who does not know data structures?
-Why should an employer care?).
+Data structures are a way to efficiently store and organzie data.
+These are important to know becasue they show an understanding of the actual mechanics.
+Knowing data structures also proves that given a problem I am equppied with the neccesary tools to solve it in an efficient and practical manner.

 ## The List